Members' talk and Q&A

 Art historian Bendor Grosvenor, known for BBC series ‘Fake or Fortune?’ and ‘Britain's Lost Masterpieces’, wrote a book to uncover this very story.
 Join Bendor for this special lecture on his book, ‘The Invention of British Art’ as he guides you on a journey through the art of the British Isles.

 Survey the history of British art with Bendor Grosvenor.
-There will be a Q&A at the end of this event.
+There will be a Q&A and chance to share your own reflections during this event.

 Read more about Bendor's book ‘The Invention of British Art'.